TrialsNest

 Sources used for this guide

-FDA Diversity Action Plans draft guidance: https://www.fda.gov/regulatory-information/search-fda-guidance-documents/diversity-action-plans-improve-enrollment-participants-underrepresented-populations-clinical-studies
+FDA Diversity Action Plans draft guidance explains expected timing and content for certain study diversity plans: https://www.fda.gov/regulatory-information/search-fda-guidance-documents/diversity-action-plans-improve-enrollment-participants-underrepresented-populations-clinical-studies

 Sponsor next step